MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/migrate-application-settings.md

 - **The newer version of the application can't read settings from the source computer and it's also unable to import the settings into the new format.** In this case, you'll need to create a mapping for each setting from the old locations to the new locations.
 To create the mapping, determine where the newer version stores each setting using the process described in [How to determine where each setting is stored](#how-to-determine-where-each-setting-is-stored).
 After you've created the mapping, apply the settings to the new location on the destination computer using the **&lt;locationModify&gt;** element, and the `RelativeMove` and `ExactMove` helper functions.

-### Case 2: The destination computer already contains settings for the application.
+### Case 2: The destination computer already contains settings for the application

 We recommend that you migrate the settings after you install the application, but before the user runs the application for the first time.
 We recommend this process because this process ensures that there are no settings on the destination computer when you migrate the settings.
 If you must install the application before the migration, you should delete any existing settings using the **&lt;destinationCleanup&gt;** element.
 If for any reason you want to preserve the settings that are on the destination computer, you can use the **&lt;merge&gt;** element and `DestinationPriority` helper function.

-### Case 3: The application overwrites settings when it's installed.
+### Case 3: The application overwrites settings when it's installed

 We recommend that you migrate the settings after you install the application, but before the user runs the application for the first time.
 We recommend this process because this process ensures that there are no settings on the destination computer when you migrate the settings.
 Also, when some applications are installed, they overwrite any existing settings that are on the computer.
 In this scenario, if you migrated the data before you installed the application, your customized settings would be overwritten.
 This scenario is common for applications that store settings in locations that are outside of the user profile (typically these settings are settings that apply to all users).
 These universal settings are sometimes overwritten when an application is installed, and they're replaced by default values.
 To avoid this problem, you must install these applications before migrating the files and settings to the destination computer.
 By default with USMT, data from the source computer overwrites data that already exists in the same location on the destination computer.

-## <a href="" id="bkmk-step4"></a>Step 4: Create the migration XML component for the application
+## Step 4: Create the migration XML component for the application

 After you have completed steps 1 through 3, you'll need to create a custom migration .xml file that migrates the application based on the information that you now have.
 You can use the `MigApp.xml` file as a model because it contains examples of many of the concepts discussed in this article.
 You can also see [Custom XML Examples](usmt-custom-xml-examples.md) for another sample .xml file.